FictionSmith/files/rubberdog.md

 Does s/he live with anyone | Adoptive father Billy, sister-in-law Mayshin
 Describe the area in which s/he lives | Kind of a rural area but also suburban, they live on an island isolated from the urban city areas
 Is this his/her ideal home and location | Does not seem to care as long as he has his own piece and silence from other neighbors and can watch TV in peace
-Home decor (check all that apply) | Really expensive recliner that Billy paid for and treats it like a trash can, cluttered living room space, lots of movies, cds, and magaxines in his bedroom and not to mention his bedroom looks like Detroit, food lying all over the floor with his ackpack flung in the center of the room, usually trashes out the pantry and the fridge
+Home decor (check all that apply) | Really expensive recliner that Billy paid for and treats it like a trash can, cluttered living room space, lots of movies, cds, and magazines in his bedroom and not to mention his bedroom looks like Detroit, food lying all over the floor with his backpack flung in the center of the room, usually trashes out the pantry and the fridge
-When someone walks in, what's his/her first impression?
+When someone walks in, what's his/her first impression?	| Guest "What the ___ is that smell?!"
+Billy " (sigh) that's would be my son..."
 Pets?	___ No (why?) ___ Yes
 If yes, what kind and how many?
 Name(s)?
 How important are they?
 How well are they treated?